On budget in a dorm

 Staying in hostels

-Hostels are another low-cost accommodation; see At home in a hostel .
+Hostels are another low-cost accommodation; there are several in Chicago.